 frequency and duration of the required leave.

-Such certification shall be submitted to the head of the employing department before commencement of the leave, or within 15 calendar days of the notification of the need for
+Such certification shall be submitted to the applicable human resources office, before commencement of the leave, or within 15 calendar days of the notification of the need for

 leave when the leave is not foreseeable, or as is practicable.
 Departments may seek

-assistance from the campus/central human resources offices regarding the acceptability of the certification provided.
+assistance from their university, hospital, or System human resources office regarding the acceptability of the certification provided.

-If the University deems a medical certification to be incomplete or insufficient, it shall
+If the University of Illinois deems a medical certification to be incomplete or insufficient, it shall

 provide the employee with written notice of what information is lacking, and the